Destinations Greece The Cyclades Paros

 €€€ €700+/night · the headline luxury — Parīlio, Astir of Paros

-Opened 2019 on the Kolympithres bay side between Naoussa and the famous rock-formation beach — 33 suites across whitewashed cube buildings designed by Athens-based Interior Design Laboratorium (Kalia and Antonis Eliopoulos), the property that defined the post-pandemic Paros luxury aesthetic.
-Serpentine pool, the Mr Steve restaurant, custom rugs by Morocco-based LRNCE, balcony furniture by Vincent Van Duysen, walking distance to Kolympithres beach (8 minutes), 10-minute cab to Naoussa.
-Member of Design Hotels.
-The headline Paros stay of the last five years.
+Opened 2019 on the Kolymbithres bay side between Naoussa and the famous rock-formation beach — 33 suites across whitewashed cube buildings designed by Athens-based Interior Design Laboratorium, the property that defined the post-pandemic Paros luxury aesthetic.
+A cross-shaped pool facing the ancient Acropolis cliff, the Parōn restaurant by chef Yiannis Kioroglou, custom LRNCE rugs over every headboard, balcony furniture by Vincent Van Duysen — eight minutes' walk to Kolymbithres beach, a 10-minute cab to Naoussa.
+Member of Design Hotels, and the headline Paros stay of the last few years.

 What it's known for